MannLabs/alphatims/README.md

 conda deactivate
 ```

 It is possible to get help about each function and their (required) parameters by using the `-h` flag.
-For instance,the command `alphatims export hdf -h` will produce the following output:
+For instance, the command `alphatims export hdf -h` will produce the following output:

 ```
 ************************